SPECIAL EDUCATIONAL NEEDS POLICY

 - the efficient use of resources is taken into account

-In the case of any child with a an EHC (Education, Health and Care) plan, the Special Educational Needs Leader (SENco) will work closely with the external agencies in coming to a decision about the most appropriate provision for the pupil.
+In the case of any child with a an EHC (Education, Health and Care) plan, the Special Educational Needs and disability Leader (SENDco) will work closely with the external agencies in coming to a decision about the most appropriate provision for the pupil.
 No pupil will be refused solely on the grounds that s/he has Special Educational Needs.

 Specialism and special provision

-There is no SEN specialism or special enhanced provision within the school.
+There is no SEND specialism or special enhanced provision within the school.

 There are special facilities available to support children with special educational needs in the form of an enabling lift and a disabled toilet and shower.
 There is now access to all areas of the school for wheelchair users.